 SOE promote the belief that if everyone makes one small contribution towards this mission, we will see big transformations, positive impacts and a decrease in violence.
 Our program enlightens our participants and the community on core values of unity, conflict resolution, self-empowerment, leadership, philanthropy, social change, spiritual growth and positive over negative dispositions, among other vital life skills.
 SOE instill our core values into our participants through fun outings, club meetings and immediate rewards for achieving their goals.
 SOE is committed to empowering youth through exposure to a better way of living and constructive behavior.

 This organization is designed to get our youth excited about life and their future.
-Every field trip has educational value to empower our youth and our curriculum is rooted in leadership development and social consciousness.
-Supporting the supreme goal of decreasing violence and creating social advancement that offers equal opportunity for underrepresented communities to achieve the ''American Dream''- the ideal by which equality of opportunity is available to any American, allowing the highest aspirations and goals to be achieved!
+Every program has educational value and life skills to empower our youth using curriculum rooted in leadership development and social consciousness.
+Supporting the supreme goal of decreasing violence and creating social advancement that offers an equitable opportunity for underrepresented communities to achieve their highest aspirations and goals!

-Catherine Pierson- BOARD MEMBERCatherine Pierson is the Director of Volunteer and Community Relations at The Leadershop, a nonprofit focusing on developing community leaders.
+Catherine Pierson is the Director of Volunteer and Community Relations at The Leadershop, a nonprofit focusing on developing community leaders.
 She has a Bachelor’s Degree in Psychology from the University of Iowa.
 Catherine brings decades of nonprofit work experience in community development to the Organization’s efforts.

 Board meetings are open to public unless indicated as 'CLOSED'

 Meetings are held quarterly on the third Saturday at the LaGrange Library: